Liquidity and leverage

 Availability of liquidity

 In this section, we ask for a breakdown of scheme assets by the frequency on which they regularly trade?
-We want to get a general understanding of how frequently the scheme’s assets regularly trade.
+This helps give us a general understanding of how frequently the scheme’s assets regularly trade.

 What is the breakdown of scheme assets by the frequency on which they regularly trade?